 Anyone who is on social media is fully aware of the generational battles — whether it’s #okboomer, millennials are lazy and entitled, or GenZers enjoy eating Tide pods and snorting cinnamon.
-While these might provide entertainment, and ways to irritate family members, the generational battles are typically nonsense and have little value for those who are trying to communicate with and engage an audience from any of these groups of consumers.
+While these might provide entertainment and ways to irritate family members, the generational battles are typically nonsense and have little value for those who are trying to communicate with and engage an audience from any of these groups of consumers.

 “Anyone who is on social media is fully aware of the generational battles — whether it’s #okboomer, millennials are lazy and entitled, or GenZers enjoy eating Tide pods and snorting cinnamon.”